 Mandela was married three times, fathered six children, had 17 grandchildren.
 His first wife was Evelyn Ntoko Mase.
 His second wife was Winnie Madikizela-Mandela, they split after an acrimonious dispute.
-Winnie was alleged to have an involvment in human rights abuses.
+Winnie was alleged to have an involvement in human rights abuses.
 Mandela married for a third time on his 80th birthday to Graça Machel.

 Nelson Mandela was often referred to as Madiba – his Xhosa clan name.

-He died on 5 December, 2013 after a long illness with his family at his side.
+Nelson Mandela died on 5 December, 2013 after a long illness with his family at his side.
 He was 95.

-Barack Obama, the President of the US said:
+At his memorial, Barack Obama, the President of the US said:

 “We will not likely see the likes of Nelson Mandela ever again, so it falls to us, as best we can, to carry forward the example that he set.
 He no longer belongs to us; he belongs to the ages.”